 Restore and inpaint images using text prompts

-Enhance and restore old photos
+Restore and enhance old photos

-Repair images by inpainting missing or unwanted parts
+Repair images by filling in missing or unwanted parts

 Enhance photo of a document with selected approaches!

-Repair images by removing unwanted elements
+Repair images by inpainting masked areas

 InPainting Stable Diffusion CPU is a powerful AI tool designed to restore and enhance old or damaged images.
 It uses advanced inpainting technology to fill in missing or deteriorated parts of a photo, making it look like new.
 This tool is optimized to run on CPUs, making it accessible to users without high-end GPU hardware.
 It is particularly useful for restoring old photographs and bringing new life to cherished memories.